 Seed Source: Colorado spruce shelterbelt, near Indian Head Saskatchewan.

 Height and Spread: 18m x 8m

 Overview: The 'Cram' seed strain was developed specifically for agroforestry planting in non-boreal regions.
-This seed strain is characterized by a high percentage silvery blue needle coloured seedlings, an upright crown form, cold and drought hardiness and adaptability to a wide range of growing conditions in the aspen parkland.
-The strain was named in honour of Bill Cram Indian Head Tree Nursery superintendent from 1958 to 1978.
+This seed strain is characterized by a high percentage of silvery-blue needle coloured seedlings, an upright crown form, cold and drought hardiness and adaptability to a wide range of growing conditions in the aspen parkland.
+The strain was named in honour of Bill Cram, Indian Head Tree Nursery superintendent from 1958 to 1978.

 SEED TREATMENT / SOWING